• Skip to primary navigation

 How much can a blogger earn with sponsored posts?

-As with affiliate marketing, the amount bloggers earn from sponsored posts varies greatly.
-It can range from a few hundred dollars for a newer blogger to several thousand dollars for very established bloggers.
 Rates vary by company and by situation.
 For example, if a company is providing a large amount of product, the monetary compensation may be less, where if the product is lower in value, the monetary compensation is usually higher to compensate.

 4. Making money blogging with digital product sales

-This is the most difficult-- but potentially the most rewarding-- category of blog income.
+This is the most difficult– but potentially the most rewarding– category of blog income.
 The idea is that you create and sell and your own products.
 Typically, this is a digital product like an eBook or training course.

 It’s a lot of work to create an eBook or course on top of all the other existing work that goes into maintaining a blog.
 You always run the risk of spending hundreds of hours creating a product that doesn’t sell or resonate with your audience.